Can you get disability for diabetes?

 It is important to note that meeting the listings is only one way to qualify for benefits based on diabetes/diabetes-related illnesses.
-If you have a severe condition but do not meet the listings, your work history, training, education, and age will be considered in determining whether you are able to work in any occupation that would be possible with your physical limitations.
+If you have a severe condition but do not meet the listings, your work history, training, education, and age will be considered in determining whether you can work in any occupation possible with your physical limitations.
 (See Residual Functional Capacity below.)

 Follow Your Doctor’s Orders

 Left untreated, some of the ailments listed above can lead to death.
 If you do not follow your doctor’s treatment plan, benefits may be denied.
-For example, if your doctor told you to come in for regular follow-up appointments, lose weight, test your insulin level regularly, take medication or insulin shots, get physical therapy, etc., and you are not following through, the disability examiner may conclude that your symptoms are not really severe and serious enough to keep you from working.
+For example, if your doctor told you to come in for regular follow-up appointments, lose weight, test your insulin level regularly, take medication or insulin shots, get physical therapy, etc., and you are not following through, the disability examiner may conclude that your symptoms are not severe enough to keep you from working.

 Residual Functional Capacity

 Most applicants are not granted benefits based on the listings because the requirements of the impairments are high, so there is another test to see if you would qualify.
 If you do not meet the impairment listings in the Blue Book, your disability claim will be evaluated to determine if a medical-vocational allowance can be granted.

 A medical-vocational allowance review is used when your impairments do not match the exact description in the Blue Book.
-To assist in the review often a Residual Functional Capacity (RFC) assessment is obtained.
+A Residual Functional Capacity (RFC) assessment is often obtained to assist in the review.
 This evaluation rates how your medical or psychiatric condition limits you.
-Your doctor may be asked to complete an RFC, although some doctors as a matter of policy will not make an RFC statement, or you may be asked to see a physician selected by Social Security for the evaluation.
-The RFC determines your ability to stand, walk, sit, bend, push, pull, lift, and carry objects or in the case of mental illness or impairment your ability to reason, follow directions, be around people, and cope with stressful situations.
+Your doctor may be asked to complete an RFC.
+However, some doctors as a matter of policy will not make an RFC statement, or you may be asked to see a physician selected by Social Security for the evaluation.
+The RFC determines your ability to stand, walk, sit, bend, push, pull, lift, and carry objects or, in the case of mental illness or impairment, your ability to reason, follow directions, be around people, and cope with stressful situations.